-When planning an event or meeting on campus, student clubs or organizations must complete a Facilities Use Form, available in the Office of Student Services, which must be submitted at least two weeks prior to the event (please note additional requirements for events with alcohol).
+When planning an event or meeting on campus, student clubs or organizations must complete an Event Request Form, available on the College's website under Student Clubs and Organizations, which must be submitted at least two weeks prior to the event (please note additional requirements for events with alcohol).
 This form requires club information and the date and room or facility on campus that is being requested.
 The club's faculty advisor must sign the form.
 Final approval of events rests with the Office of Student Services and that office has the right to deny any request for use of campus facilities.

 Note: Use of campus facilities is issued on a first-come, first-served basis.
-All requests must be filed five working days prior to the date being requested with a detailed outline of the event attached.
+All requests must be filed two weeks prior to the date being requested with a detailed outline of the event attached.
 Facility Use Forms will be approved only for officially recognized clubs and organizations.
 All faculty members and administrators may request use of a facility when necessary and may take precedence over a club or organization using a room previously requested.
 Any club or organization not following the proper procedure for use of facilities will lose the privilege of reserving the facilities.
 All functions or fundraisers must first be registered and approved through the Office of Student Services.